EMPOWERING Black Male Educators to experience greater fulfillment.

 Are you a math teacher, instructional coach, grade-level coordinator, or school leader looking to strengthen your students’ ability to think critically and collaborate effectively?
 Do you want to learn (and experience!) highly engaging strategies that increases student engagement, grows their ability to express thinking (orally and in writing), and positions them to take greater ownership in their learning?

 Change the Trajectory

-Are you the director or site coordinator of a program that exposes the beauty, joy and promising future of STEM fields, but are finding that your students are struggling when they return to their math classes?
-Do you have students that come alive and are intrinsically motivated to complete projects in robotics, coding, makers or digital media clubs, but are bored and disengaged in science courses?
+Are you the leader of a youth STEM program that exposes the beauty, joy and promising future of STEM fields, but are finding that your students are struggling to achieve academic outcomes when they return to their schools?
+Do your students come alive and are intrinsically motivated to complete projects in robotics, coding, makers or digital media clubs, but are bored and disengaged in tradition math and science courses?

 Watch three Black male educators share their thoughts after a session with Ayodele were he provided them with strategies to strengthen their self-efficacy.